oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

--  The sustained power limit will be triggered if high frequencies are requested for lengthy periods (configurable, default is 28sec) and the frequencies will be throttled if the high requests and utilization of the device continue.
+-  The sustained power limit will be triggered if high frequencies are requested for lengthy periods (configurable, default is 28sec) and the frequencies will be throttled if the high requests and utilization of the device continues.

 Some power domains support requesting the event
 ::${T}_SYSMAN_EVENT_TYPE_ENERGY_THRESHOLD_CROSSED be generated when the